 Despite its success in the industry of Video games and VFX for film, Softimage did not really find a home as Nick Webber, senior FX TD at Milk VFX said:

 But from what we know about 3D programs that came and went over the years, Softimage, probably, was the most impressive.
-Like any 3D program no longer developed Softimage’s absence from the industry is sad, but when we evaluate what Softimage managed to accomplish while it was alive, it’s hard not to be appreciative of how it went out.
+Like any 3D program no longer developed, Softimage’s absence from the industry is sad, but when we evaluate what it managed to accomplish while it was alive, it’s hard not to be appreciative of how it went out.

 History of Softimage: A RISE and FALL Story

-In 1986, National Film Board of Canada filmmaker Daniel Langlois, in partnership with software engineers Richard Mercille and Laurent Lauzon, began developing an integrated 3D modeling, animation, and rendering package with a graphical interface targeted at visual artists.
+Let’s go back To 1986, when National Film Board of Canada filmmaker Daniel Langlois, in partnership with software engineers Richard Mercille and Laurent Lauzon, began developing an integrated 3D modeling, animation, and rendering package with an interface targeted at visual artists.
 The software was initially demonstrated at SIGGRAPH in 1988 and was released for Silicon Graphics workstations the following year as the Softimage Creative Environment™.
 For the first time Modeling, animation, and rendering were integrated into a single package.

 The first Windows port of Softimage|3D, version 3.0, was released in early 1996.
 Softimage|3D Extreme 3.5, released later that year, included particle effects and the mental ray renderer, which offered area lights, ray tracing, and other advanced features.
 3D paint functionality was added a year later in version 3.7.

 Softimage|DS was launched in 1997, an editing and effects system that was tied to high-performance hardware (for the time) to allow finishing of commercials and music videos (this was back in the day when hardware restrictions meant that most editing was done using relatively low-quality previews).